thindil/vim-ada/README.md

 - Added support for Syntastic plugin (included in this pack too).
 - Updated help file.
 - Removed support for Dec Ada compiler.
-- Fixed and extended support for vim sessions on loading GNAT project files (it is possible to enable or disable it).
+- Fixed and extended support for Vim sessions on loading GNAT project files (it is possible to enable or disable it).
 - Added support for Ada 2012.
-- Updated omnicompletion function: now it should be a bit faster and show items definitions too
+- Updated omni completion function: now it should be a bit faster and show items definitions too
 - Removed support for GNAT XRef